Santa Fe Depot (San Diego)

-Santa Fe Depot in San Diego, California, is a union station built by the Atchison, Topeka and Santa Fe Railway to replace the small Victorian-style structure erected in 1887 for the California Southern Railroad Company.
+Santa Fe Depot is a union station in San Diego, California, built by the Atchison, Topeka and Santa Fe Railway to replace the small Victorian-style structure erected in 1887 for the California Southern Railroad Company.
 The Spanish Colonial Revival style station is listed on the National Register of Historic Places and is a San Diego Historic Landmark.
-Its architecture, particularly the signature twin domes, is often echoed in the design of modern buildings in Downtown San Diego.
+Its architecture, particularly the signature twin domes, is often echoed in the design of modern buildings in downtown San Diego.